<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=766060260189124&amp;ev=PageView&amp;noscript=1">

 Want to hike Machu Picchu during your ILP semester?
 There are some things you'll need to know before you even start planning.

-When spending a semester teaching English and volunteering in Central America, you can also spend a few of your vacation days seeing Machu Picchu in person (and crossing another country off your list).
-If you're interested in how you can visit Peru on your ILP semester, you've come to the right place.
+When spending a semester teaching English and volunteering in Central America with ILP, you can also spend a few of your vacation days seeing Machu Picchu in person.
+If you're interested in how you can visit Peru during your ILP semester, you've come to the right place.

 Not sure if you're a good fit for ILP?